 8. Close on the purchase

 The title company will tell you in advance what's expected from you, but it helps to have an expert on your side to guide you.
-If you use an agent recommended by Clever, you'll have the peace of mind knowing an experienced agent has your back — and you could even get up to 0.5% cash back at closing!
+If you use an agent recommended by Clever, you'll have peace of mind knowing an experienced agent has your back — and you could even get cash back at closing!

-With an auction, you will first need to submit a winning bid online for a property, after which the deed will be delivered to the sheriff's office in the next seven days.
+With an auction, you'll first need to submit a winning bid online for a property.
+Within the next seven days, the deed will be delivered to the sheriff's office.
 You must pay for the property in full within 30 days of the sheriff receiving the deed, after which the sheriff has another 14 days to record the deed.
-You won't be fully closed on your property until all of this has taken place, which can take up to two months.
+You won't be fully closed on your property until the sheriff record's the deed.
+The entire closing process for auctioned properties can take up to two months.

 Pros and cons of buying a Ohio foreclosure

-The primary benefit of buying a foreclosed home in Ohio is the discounted price you expect to get.
+The primary benefit of buying a foreclosed home in Ohio is the likely discounted price.
 Buyers also appreciate the increased inventory to choose from and the possibility of quickly gaining equity by renovating the property.

-The major risks with foreclosures are damage to the property or title issues, though other downsides do exist.
+The major risks with foreclosures include damage to the property and title issues.

 ✅ Lower purchase price

-The major benefit of buying a foreclosed home is the possibility of getting it for below market value.
-Most sellers are in a tight place financially, so savvy buyers can leverage that situation to negotiate lower sale prices.
+You could get a foreclosed home for below market value.
+Most sellers are in a tight place financially, and savvy buyers can leverage that to negotiate lower sale prices.

 ✅ Increased inventory

 In a competitive market, any opportunity to add homes to your search increases the chances of finding the right property.
-Considering foreclosures is a good way to expand your search possibilities.
+Considering foreclosures is a good way to expand your search.

-Ohio allows for deficiency judgments, which means a property can be sold for less than is owed on it if the lender agrees to the sale — also called a short sale.
+Ohio allows for deficiency judgments (or short sales), which means a property can be sold for less than is owed on it if the lender agrees to the sale.
 This can be a good opportunity to pick up a home for less than its fair market value.

-Lenders are required to pay off all debts on a property before they can foreclose and resell that property, which means you'll only be responsible for paying the agreed upon sale price plus any fees when you buy it.
+Lenders are required to pay off all debts on a property before they can foreclose and resell that property.
+This means you'll only be responsible for paying the agreed on sale price and any fees associated with buying the home.

 🚫 Damaged property

-Many foreclosures have been vacant or neglected for an extended period, so they may have substantial damage that needs to be repaired.
-There are also occasions when distressed sellers intentionally damage property on the way out because they're angry about being forcefully removed from their home.
+Many foreclosures have been vacant or neglected for an extended period, so they may have substantial damage that needs repair.
+Sometimes distressed sellers intentionally damage property on the way out because they're angry about being forcefully removed from their home.

 🚫 Ethical concerns

-Some home buyers feel like they're taking advantage of someone else's misfortune when they buy a foreclosure.
-In this case, the peace of mind outweighs the potential profit you could achieve by purchasing one of these homes.
+Some home buyers feel like they're taking advantage of someone's misfortune when they buy a foreclosure.
+In this case, peace of mind outweighs the potential profit you could get by purchasing one of these homes.

 🚫 Title issues

-For a property to be foreclosed on, a homeowner must fail to repay a debt for which the property is acting as collateral.
-However, there can be more than one kind of debt this applies to.
+For a property to be foreclosed, a homeowner must fail to repay a debt for which the property is acting as collateral.
+This can apply to more than one kind of debt.

 For example, a homeowner could fail to pay their taxes as well as their mortgage to their lender.
 In this case, both the government and the lender have a claim to the property — also known as a lien.